 Earlier this year, my office and the office of the attorney general for the Mexican State of Chihuahua joined forces to combat human trafficking on both sides of our shared international border.
 Our official Agreement of Understanding codified our mutual interest in addressing the problem of what amounts to human slavery of citizens from both of our countries.
-In the Agreement of Understanding, we among other things:
+The following is an excerpt from that agreement: